Start Date: 17 October 2022

 |Our BA degree course is now validated and awarded by University of West London so you can be sure you'll be getting quality training with an academic stamp.|

 |Drama Studio London is also ACCREDITED by the CDMT, a governing body that accredits only the top drama schools in the country (this awards us industry recognition of achievement), and is a member of the Federation of Drama Schools.|

 We teach in small groups to ensure a balance of group and individual work.
 Classes are interactive and practical.
 We believe in classical training with a modern focus.
 We do not dictate a single methodology but offer several and encourage each student to find their own process.
 Click on the Course Structure tab to see a term-by-term list of the taught classes.

-Student productions form a vital part of your development as competent actors.
+Student productions form a vital part of your development as actors.
 As the course progresses we move from short 'bare bulb' scene studies in rehearsal blacks with no sound, to full-length productions with full technical support.
-Prior to the graduation season and your professional career launch, all productions and scene studies are presented in-house to students and faculty - all except for our Pantomimes which tour local schools for a week in December.
+Prior to the graduation season and your professional career launch, all productions and scene studies are presented in-house to students and faculty - all except for our Theatre in Community Project, which traditionally tours to groups outside DSL in December of year 3.
 All of our directors are working professionals offering an invaluable gateway into the profession.

-Before and after every block of work the Directors of Studies meet with Heads of Department along with outgoing and incoming directors and review every student's development.
-Casting for the next block is decided upon needs and development.
-Our strong Tutorial System supports this process, providing both educational support and pastoral care.
+Heads of Department along with outgoing and incoming directors meet after every project to review every student's development.
+Casting for the upcoming projects are decided, based upon needs and development.
+Our strong tutorial system supports this process, providing both educational support and pastoral care to each student.